-SWP (Systematic Withdrawal Plan) allows you to withdraw a fixed amount from your mutual fund investment at regular intervals while your remaining investment continues to grow.
-Learn how SWP works, its types, tax implications, and how to plan it effectively.
-Calculate your returns with the SWP calculator and plan your SWP returns with it.
+SWP (Systematic Withdrawal Plan) allows you to withdraw a fixed amount from your mutual fund investment regularly while your remaining investment continues to grow.
+Learn what SWP calculator is, how to use SWP calculator, and its benefits.

 SWP works by ensuring you get rewarded for your investment consistently instead of redeeming the entire amount at once.
 Think of it like getting a salary from your investments.
 Let’s understand how SWP works:

 Assume you have ₹10,00,000.
 You invest this amount in a mutual fund in January.
-Now, at the time of investment, the NAV (Net Asset Value) is ₹10.
-This means you own 100,000 units (10 Lakh/10) of this mutual fund.
-You set up a SWP to withdraw ₹5000 every month.
+Now, at the time of investment, the NAV (Net Asset Value) of a mutual fund is ₹10.
+This means you have 100,000 units (10 Lakh/10) of the mutual fund.
+You set up an SWP to withdraw ₹5000 every month.
 This is how you would receive withdrawals.

 Month | NAV | Amount Withdrawn | Units Sold (Amount Withdrawn/NAV) |